 How to Serve Smothered Pork Chops

 - Rice.
 Smothered pork chops with rice is our favorite!
 It soaks up the sauce nicely.
-Try them with Instant Pot Brown Rice, wild rice, or even this Lemon Rice.
+Try them with simple brown rice (or make Instant Pot Brown Rice), wild rice, or even this Lemon Rice.

 - Pasta.
+Pasta pairs well with smothered pork chops.
 Serve your pork chops over a bed of whole wheat pasta or egg noodles.

 - Potatoes.
 Nothing soaks up the sauce better than a bed of mashed or baked potatoes.
-I recommend these Crockpot Mashed Potatoes, Instant Pot Mashed Potatoes, or a Baked Potato.
+I recommend these Crockpot Mashed Potatoes, Instant Pot Mashed Potatoes, Garlic Mashed Potatoes, or a Baked Potato.

 - Bread.
-Sop up the scrumptious sauce with a slice of Crock Pot Bread or Drop Biscuits.
+Sop up the scrumptious sauce with a slice of Beer Bread or Drop Biscuits.

 - Polenta.
 The polenta from my Creamy Polenta with Zucchini and Tomatoes would be scrumptious with these pork chops.